jmettraux/eurotrash/src/vaa__tables.md

 ## Petty Goods

+What's in the bag of that person?
+Roll 1d3-1 times.

 Directly inspired by the handy table of the same name in the excellent "Wolves of God" by Kevin Crawford.

 <!-- .random.petty.n4 -->